 - Place romaine under broiler and watch closely while it cooks for 1-2 minutes.
 Flip when the leaves start to brown a bit, then cook for 1-2 minutes more.
 It’s a fairly quick process – you’re essentially looking for them to wilt a bit and soften.

-- Remove from oven, divide the romaine between two plates and top with 2 Tbsp dressing and several shavings of Parmesan cheese.
+- Remove from oven, divide the romaine between serving plates and top each with 2 Tbsp dressing and several shavings of Parmesan cheese.